-3.2.1.
-Site preparation and construction

-- site clearing/grading and excavation; partial relocation of historic tailings and waste rock; - explosives manufacture and storage (location and management); - blasting (frequency and methods); - establishment of freshwater diversion(s) (locations, methods, timing, volumes);

-- water management, including dewatering or deposition activities required (location, methods, timing, volumes); - equipment requirements (type, quantity and installation); - administrative buildings, garages, other ancillary facilities; - characterization of the workforce, including the number and transportation of employees, and work schedules; - storage and management of hazardous materials, fuels and residues; - construction of processing facility and ancillary buildings; - construction of transmission line; - dam raises at existing tailings management facility; - construction of the new tailings management facility and reclaim pond dams; and - construction or upgrade of on-site water crossings, as needed.
+- 3.2.1.
+Site preparation and construction - generation of electricity for construction activities; - localized removal and disposal of marine sediments; - site clearing and excavation; - construction of LNG facility, including at-shore components; - construction of access roads; - construction and upgrading of on-site roads; - construction of the water supply system; - explosives manufacture and storage (location and management); - borrow materials requirement (source and quantity); - installation of water management, including water diversions, dewatering or deposition activities required (location, methods, timing); - equipment requirements (type, quantity); - construction of administrative buildings, garages, other ancillary facilities; - construction of construction camp (location, capacity, wastewater treatment); - construction of electrical transmission line (under consideration); - waste disposal and recycling; - information on the number of employees and transportation of employees - storage and management of hazardous materials, fuels and residues; and - decommissioning of temporary facilities.